cap-js/docs/java/change-tracking.md

 ### Identifiers for Compositions

-For compositions, no special annotations are required, the identifiers of the target entity are used instead.
+For compositions, no special annotations are required.
+The identifiers of the target entity are used instead.

 For example, given the following model: